Hafiziine/Data_Analytics_Projects/README.md

 ![](Demography.jpg)

-This is a the structure of employee population (Gender, Ethnic Group, Age group) Total Number of employee is (1,470), 651 of the employee are male and 675 are female (144 fall into other gender categories) Majority of employee are within the age group 20-29 Mixed or Multiple ethnic groups have one of the lowest salary
+This is a the structure of employee population (Gender, Ethnic Group, Age group) Total Number of employee is (1,470), 651 of the employees are male and 675 are female (144 fall into other gender categories)

+Majority of employees are within the age group 20-29

+Mixed or Multiple ethnic groups have one of the lowest salary on average

 ### Performance Tracker
 ![](performance.jpg)